danielricci/solitaire/README.md

 # Solitaire

+### Description
-A Solitaire game written in Java to perserve the Windows 98 Solitaire version.
+This is a Windows 98 clone of the Solitaire game written in Java